What type of piano is it?

 Console ~ 40″ to 43″

-Console – A Console piano is slightly taller (40″- 43″ tall) than the spinet and therefore has longer strings.
-The very top of a console piano will be about 12″ higher than the keys.
-Console pianos are tall enough to generally not require a dropped or indirect action.
-But some pianos that are called ‘consoles’ do have a dropped action.
-Baldwin consoles for example, used to use the same action in all their vertical pianos, and the only Baldwin vertical piano that didn’t have an indirect or dropped action was their Hamilton Studio.
+Console – A Console piano is slightly taller (40″- 43″ tall) than the spinet and has slightly longer strings.
+The top of a console piano is about 12″ higher than the keys.
+Most, but not all, console pianos are tall enough to not require a dropped or indirect action.
+But some do have a dropped action!

-Most consoles contain a ‘compact’ action.
-A compact action sits on the back of the keys, but the hammer shanks and other parts have been shortened so it will fit into a piano of this height.
-Console pianos. due to their slightly longer strings, and compact vs. indirect actions, are a little easier to tune than the spinets – but not by much.
-The better made consoles yes, but some of the lighter constructed consoles can also be quite challenging for the tuner/technician.
-Spinets and console pianos both require more skill from the piano tuner than do the larger uprights and medium to larger sized grands.
-Console pianos are the most common pianos for the home, and are available in many styles and finishes.
+Instead of the dropped or indirect action, most consoles contain a ‘compact’ action.
+A compact action does sit on the back of the keys, but some of the action parts have been designed shorter so it will fit into a piano of this height.
+Console pianos do have slightly longer strings than spinets and the compact action is a better choice than the dropped action.
+But both spinet and console pianos require more skill from the piano tuner.
+Console pianos are a common model piano for the home, and are available in many styles and finishes.

 • studio